heptarch/heptarch.github.io/drafts/demon.md

 his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
 He has a presentiment his life is about to get more interesting.
 "Of course child.
-How can I help you?"
+How can I help?"

 <p align="center">
   ⁂